Table of Contents

 Getting a visa for Sri Lanka 14 days itinerary

-A foreign traveller, who plans a trip to Sri Lanka, is required to obtain a visa to enter the island; few countries are exempted from visas such as Singapore, Seychelles and Maldives, however, most countries are not exempted from visa.
-The easiest way of obtaining a visa is by applying for an e-visa, in which the applicant fill the application form and pay online.
+A foreign traveller, who plans a trip to Sri Lanka, is required to obtain a visa to enter the island; few countries are exempted from visas such as Singapore, Seychelles, and the Maldives, however, most countries are not exempted from visas.
+The easiest way of obtaining a visa is by applying for an e-visa, in which the applicant fills out the application form and pays online.
 The visa is processed in about 2 working days and sent to the applicant.

-However, there are few requirements to fulfil in order to apply for the visa such as passport validity which should be at least 180 days in advance, return flight ticket.
-The tourist from Cameroon, Nigeria, Ivory Coast and Ghana should report to the Sri Lankan overseas mission in order to apply for a visa.
+However, there are a few requirements to fulfil in order to apply for the visa such as passport validity which should be at least 180 days in advance, return flight ticket.
+Tourists from Cameroon, Nigeria, Ivory Coast, and Ghana should report to the Sri Lankan overseas mission in order to apply for a visa.

-Visa fee for travellers from SAARC countries (South Asian Association for Regional Cooperation) is US$20 and Visa fee for other nations is US$ 35.
+The Visa fee for travellers from SAARC countries (South Asian Association for Regional Cooperation) is US$20 and the Visa fee for other nations is US$ 35.

 |1.||Thailand||2.||Iceland||3.||United Kingdom||4.||United States of America|